 Jane Kelly Kosek is a storyteller through various media platforms.
 She develops, writes, produces, directs and conducts research for feature films, web series and television shows, as well as writes and publishes romantic novellas and novels.
 She is drawn to character-driven stories with relationships that delve into the human condition.

 In 2014, Jane wrote and published four novellas – Olympic Conquest, All I Want for Christmas Is You, Valentine Schmalentine (with Brandon Trenz) and Breathe, along with her debut novel 30 Days to Love.
 In 2015, she is writing a sequel to her popular novella Olympic Conquest titled Olympic Desire.
 She is also working on her first book in a new series about starting over titled The View from Napa.
-She is also writing a novel on Wattpad.com titled I Think I’m Dating a Superhero.
-Olympic Conquest can also be found on Wattpad, where it has garnered over 100,000 reads.
+And she is writing a novel on Wattpad.com titled I Think I’m Dating a Superhero.
+Olympic Conquest can also be found on Wattpad, where it has garnered over 160,000 reads.

-Jane is also in development to produce three feature films – a teen comedy titled Pitching Tents, written by Rob Fox and Jayme Petrille, a dramedy titled Days with Dandekar, written and directed by Leena Pendharkar, and a romantic drama titled Epiphany by Koula Sossiadis Kazista.
-She is also cowriting a major sci-fi feature film with screenwriter Brandon Trenz and developing a television series with writer/director/actor Sam Jaeger.
+Jane is also producing a teen comedy titled Pitching Tents, written by Rob Fox and Jayme Petrille and directed by Jacob Cooney in the summer of 2015.
+In addition, she is developing a dramedy titled Days with Dandekar, written and directed by Leena Pendharkar, and a romantic drama titled Epiphany by Koula Sossiadis Kazista.
+She is also cowriting a major sci-fi feature film with screenwriter Brandon Trenz and developing a Web series for Universal and a television series pitch with writer/director/actor Sam Jaeger.

-In 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar) and a Web series presentation for Universal with Sam Jaeger titled The Button.
+In 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar), which recently won the Grand Jury Prize for Best Short Film at the Indian Film Festival of Los Angeles, and a Web series presentation for Universal with Sam Jaeger titled The Button.
 Also in 2014, she handled the research on two new documentaries directed by Oscar-winner Morgan Neville.

 Jane also enjoys creating for the Web – she is a partner in the So Natural TV YouTube Channel (a Web channel featuring sharp-witted shows for women) with Leena Pendharkar.
 She also helms the Meritage Pictures YouTube Channel.
 And she often collaborates with Academy Award-nominated documentarian Leslie Iwerks on various documentary projects.